loganchaffee/loganchaffee/README.md

 ## About Me

-I am a full-stack web developer who loves to create web apps that meet all kinds of needs.
-I'm skilled in designing, developing, and testing web applications using a range of different technologies.
-I have made all kinds of responsive websites and web apps that are intuitive and easy to use.
+I am a full-stack web developer and I like to build apps.

 Currently, I am working full time with an E-commerce company here in Portland Oregon.
 But I am always taking on side projects and freelance work as well.
 If you would like to work with me, please feel free to contact me below.
 - :wrench: **What I'm Working On:** Currently working on a blog for my website with React and NextJS